 If you know someone who is in chronic pain, you probably want to help.
 Many people aren’t sure how to go about it, and sometimes a general offer of ‘Let me know what I can do’, isn’t enough.
 There are ways to show that you care though.

 - Don’t tell your friend that you know how it feels.
 Suffering from the flu, having a broken leg, or dealing with a bad back don’t compare to what your friend is going through.
-In fact, you friend might be feeling like she has all three.
+In fact, your friend might be feeling like she has all three.

 - If you don’t understand your friend’s condition, ask her questions.
-She would rather tell you than have you think you know what’s going on.
+She would rather tell you than have you ‘think’ you know what’s going on.

 - Don’t stop inviting your friend to events because you think s/he might be offended by your invites.

 - Don’t tell your friend that she doesn’t look sick.
+(Nothing invalidates us more than having someone tell us we look great when we feel like we’re dying.)

 - Try not to let your friend know that you feel uncomfortable around her.
 She is probably already aware of this.
 No one likes being around sick people.